element-hq/synapse/docs/usage/configuration/config_documentation.md

 the blacklist.
 Applications that perform redirects or serve different content when detecting that Synapse is accessing them can also bypass the blacklist.
-This is more useful if you know there is an entire shape of URL that you know that will never want synapse to try to spider.
+This is more useful if you know there is an entire shape of URL that you know that you do not want Synapse to preview.

 Each list entry is a dictionary of url component attributes as returned by urlparse.urlsplit as applied to the absolute form of the URL.
 See